Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Pixabay

 Pipe fencing is a bit industrial in appearance, but it’s incredibly strong and offers top-notch durability.
 On the downside, it’s so strong that it has no give.
-If your horse runs into steel pipe fencing, it could sustain serious damage.
-Thankfully, this fencing tends to be pretty visible, so this shouldn’t be much of a problem.
-However, pipe fencing has a rather costly install and purchase price, so it’s certainly not the most economical option.
-Unfortunately, it’s also rather difficult to install, which is why the installation is so costly, and this may prevent you from installing pipe fencing yourself.
+If your horse runs into steel pipe fencing, they could sustain serious damage.
+Fortunately, this fencing tends to be quite visible, so this shouldn’t be much of a problem.
+However, pipe fencing has a rather costly purchase price, so it’s not the most economical option.
+It’s also rather difficult to install, which is also why it costs so much, and this may prevent you from doing it yourself.

 Pros